Daya Bay: Goals and Methods

 - Detector-related:

-1. Optimize baseline for best sensitivity and smaller residual reactor-related errors.
+1. Optimize baseline for the best sensitivity and smaller residual reactor-related errors.

-2. Near and far detectors to minimize reactor-related errors.
+2. Use near and far detectors to do a relative measurement.

 So, how do our nuclear reactors and detectors look like?